George Dawson (Northern Ireland politician)

-George Dawson (10 May 1961 – 7 May 2007) Was a Democratic Unionist Party (DUP) politician.
+George Dawson (10 May 1961 – 7 May 2007) was a Democratic Unionist Party (DUP) politician who was a Member of the Northern Ireland Assembly (MLA) for East Antrim from 2003 to 2007.

+Background

-Dawson was a Member of the Northern Ireland Assembly (MLA) for East Antrim from November 2003 until his death in 2007, following a short battle with cancer.
+Dawson was first elected to the Northern Ireland Assembly for East Antrim at the 2003 election.
+He died shortly after being re-elected to the Assembly in 2007, following a short battle with cancer.
 He was seen as a potential member of the power-sharing executive of the first minister, the DUP leader Ian Paisley, whose evangelical Protestant and strong unionist beliefs he shared.

 Dawson was a founder in 1998, and was until his death the chairman, of the Caleb Foundation, a Christian fundamentalist pressure group.
 He was also Grand Master of the Independent Orange Order and Treasurer of the Evangelical Protestant Society.